forthpiece/WHSTechNotes/journal.md

 | Kayla    |GMC Sierra|Fixed Wrong Problem|
 | Bart     |Toyota Corolla|Left Stains On Carpet|
 | Harrison |Subaru Forester|Left The Oil Cap Off|
+# FEBRUARY 3, 2025
+Air Traffic Control Systems – How do computer algorithms manage airspace and prevent collisions?Write two (2) paragraphs exploring how technology can integration can provided for increased aviation safety.
+You can use one or more of the six areas listed above, or you can choose another relevant topic of your interest.
+These algorithms generate trajectories that are free of conflicts with other traffic, avoid convective weather if present, and provide scheduled times for landing with specified in-trail spacings.